cloudposse/test-helpers/README.md

 This library is designed to be used with [atmos](https://github.com/cloudposse/atmos) to allow you to run tests with different stack configurations.
 For example, imagine you have a component that you want to test to make sure it applies properly and that the coput contains "Hello, World".
-Below hows how you could run a test from an atmos stack.
+Below shows how you could run a test from an atmos stack.

 ```go
 func TestApplyNoError(t *testing.T) {